nmushegian/roll-call/README.md

 * To participate in the roll call, be voting for any slate that includes address `0x0` on **23:59 UTC on April 9, 2019**.
 * You will get to etch a small section of a slab of ASCII art, which will be permanently embedded into the MCD contract.
 * An announcement will be broadcast on April 2nd.
 * This should not interfere with any other voting activity that might happen during that time - just include address `0x0` in any slate you vote for, alongside the thing you actually want passed.
-The team will ensure enough votes drop off of 0x0 to make sure any real proposals can pass, if something must be passed between April 2 and April 9.
+(The team can drop enough votes off of `0x0` if something must be passed between April 2 and April 9.)

 ### Generic steps

-##### Redeem your old MKR, if you haven't already.
+#### Redeem your old MKR, if you haven't already.
 1) `oldMkr.approve(redeemer, balance);`
 2) `redeemer.redeem(balance);`

 Metamask+HardwareWallet:  [makerdao.com/redeem](https://makerdao.com/redeem)

-##### Approve the Chief to spend your MKR (and your "MKR IOU"s, while you're at it).
+#### Approve the Chief to spend your MKR (and your "MKR IOU"s, while you're at it).
 1) `mkr.approve(chief, max_u256);`
 2) `iou.approve(chief, max_u256);`